MridulPandey17/web3_mridulpandey/Assignment1/README (1).md

 to find the 1st hash value for the string increment system.

 I had imported hashlib to use SHA 256 which was used to produce the required hashing value.
+I had run the program on google colab.